dojo/docs/dojo/store.rst

 Observing Result Sets
 =====================

-One can listen for changes in data through the observe method on the result set (the object returned from a query).
+When a store is wrapped with ``dojo.store.Observable``, one can listen for changes in data through the observe method on the result set (the object returned from a query).
 The observe method has the following signature:

 ========================================================  =======================================================================
 Method                                                    Description